 In Autumn 2016 the ministry extended the scope of secondary liability for decommissioning costs to also apply to corporate transfers if so decided by the ministry.
 If a corporate transaction results in change of positive control of a licensee, the ministry's approval of the transfer may be conditional on the transferor issuing a guarantee covering the transferee's liability for future decommissioning costs related to facilities existing at the time of the transfer.
 The guarantee issued by the transferor will be based on a model guarantee document prepared by the ministry and the beneficiaries will be the licensees incurring such future decommissioning costs and the state.

 How are oil and gas disputes typically resolved in your jurisdiction?

-As the petroleum activities are under Norwegian jurisdiction, legal disputes may be brought before Norwegian courts.
+As the petroleum activities are subject to Norwegian law and jurisdiction, disputes may be brought before Norwegian courts.